-We focus on developing our existing properties, while continuing to pursue acquisitions of oil and gas properties with upside potential.
-Our goal is to increase stockholder value by investing in oil and natural gas projects with attractive rates of return on capital employed.
-We seek to achieve this goal by exploiting and developing our existing oil and natural gas properties and pursuing strategic accretive acquisitions of additional properties, while remaining cash flow positive, maintaining low operating costs, and maintaining capital discipline thereby balancing the objectives of moderate production growth and reducing the Company's debt.
+We are focused on optimizing the development of our existing properties, while continuing to pursue acquisitions of oil and gas properties with upside potential.
+One of our goals is to increase stockholder value by investing in oil and natural gas projects with attractive rates of return on capital employed.
+We seek to achieve this goal by investing in the undeveloped opportunities in our existing oil and natural gas properties that have high rates of return and pursuing strategic accretive acquisitions of additional properties that have undeveloped opportunities with similar rates of return.
+Another goal is to focus on generating free cash flow by continuously seeking ways to lower operating costs, and maintaining a disciplined capital spending program that will result in moderate production growth while reducing the Company's debt.
 Specifically, our business strategy is to increase our stockholders' value through the following: